orpazush/projects/sudoku/README.md

 * input the value you wish to add
 * keep going until the board will be complete.

-End of game
-winning!🏆 all the board is complete according to the rules.
+End of game - 🏆 all the board is complete according to the rules.

 Notes -
 There is three levels of difficultys (EASY, MEDIUM, HARD)